Brianna Wu

 Brianna Wu (born July 6, 1977) is an American video game developer and computer programmer.
 She co-founded Giant Spacekat, an independent video game development studio, with Amanda Warner in Boston, Massachusetts.
 She is also a blogger and podcaster on matters relating to the video game industry.

 In 2018, Wu unsuccessfully ran for Congress in Massachusetts's 8th congressional district.
-Wu began a second campaign for the primary in 2020; in April, she announced her departure from the race, due to the COVID-19 lockdown preventing in-person campaigning.
+Wu began a second campaign for the primary in 2020; in April, she announced her departure from the race due to fears about the spread of COVID-19.

+Early life and education

+Wu was born in West Virginia and raised in Hattiesburg, Mississippi, by adoptive parents.
+Her father was a retired US Navy doctor who opened his own clinic and her mother ran a series of small businesses.
+She enrolled at the University of Mississippi, studying journalism and political science and writing for The Daily Mississippian, but left in 2001 without a degree.

 Career

-Wu was born in West Virginia and raised in Mississippi by adoptive parents.
-She grew up in an entrepreneurial environment; her father was a retired US Navy doctor who opened his own clinic, and her mother ran a series of small businesses.
-In 2003 she enrolled at the University of Mississippi, studying journalism and political science.
-At the age of 19, she formed a small animation studio to create an animated pilot episode.
-The venture was unsuccessful, resulting in her withdrawal from college and a move to Washington, D.C. to work in political fundraising for several years.
-She later worked as a journalist until she was inspired by the release of the iPhone to work as a graphical designer and create a video game.
+At the age of 19, Wu formed a small animation studio to create an animated pilot episode.
+The venture was unsuccessful, resulting in her withdrawal from college and a move to Washington, D.C., to work in political fundraising for several years.
+She later worked as a journalist until she was inspired by the release of the iPhone to work as a graphic designer and create a video game.

-In 2008, she married Frank Wu, four-time winner of the Hugo Award for Best Fan Artist.
 In 2010, she co-founded the company Giant Spacekat with Amanda Stenquist Warner.
 Wu was co-host of the weekly Isometric podcast on Relay FM.
 The podcast was launched in May 2014 and covers the video game industry.
 On April 18, 2016, the Isometric podcast was ended.
 The same hosts, including Wu, started a new podcast called Disruption on Relay FM, covering technology and culture.
-In 2020, she co-founded Rebellion PAC, a political action committee with a focus on running advertisements in support of progressive electoral candidates, alongside Cenk Uygur.

 Revolution 60

 Wu is credited as head of development for her company Giant Spacekat's game, Revolution 60.
 It features female protagonists, said to echo the founders of the game studio.
-The game was demonstrated at Pax East in March 2013, where it was listed as one of the 10 best indie games of the conference.
+The game was demonstrated at PAX East in March 2013, where it was listed as one of the 10 best indie games of the conference.
 The game, created with the Unreal Engine for a total budget of several hundred thousand dollars, was released for iOS devices in July 2014.
-In July 2013 Giant Spacekat ran a Kickstarter campaign to fund a Windows release of the game in addition to the iOS version.
-The fundraiser brought in $12,728, over 250% of the original $5,000 goal.
-Although the estimated delivery was August 2014, the Windows version was not released until September 2016.
+In September 2016, a special edition of Revolution 60 was released on Steam and iOS.